 The reality is, we were doing great until we weren’t.

 If cutting calories allows you to regain some of the routine you have lost, I support you.

 The other scenario of course is to analyze whether or not you can take on more stress and be REALLY honest about that.

 If the answer is no, make sure you get the low hanging pounds off and just realize you are going to have to sweat this one out a bit with your weight a bit higher.
 Then, when the time is right, you can address the problem.

 But you must also do this: weigh yourself without shame or guilt daily, and WITHOUT the expectation of weight loss.
-Neither of those things are going to make your situation better and could potentially land you buying more land in fuckitville.

 The secret to all of this is just not quitting and taking a pause, because your life has a bigger priority doesn’t mean you quit.
 It simply means you have bigger things to deal with in that moment.